-11. Supplemental cash flow information
+11. Supplemental Cash Flow Information

-The Statement of Cash Flows for the three months ended August 31, 2007 does not include under the caption "cash flows from investing activities" the non-cash issuance of 66,715 shares of the Company's common stock held in treasury, representing \$2.2 million of the \$8.2 million purchase price for Compliance Solutions.
+The Statement of Cash Flows for the six months ended November 30, 2007 does not include under the caption "cash flows from investing activities" the non-cash issuance of 66,715 shares of the Company's common stock held in treasury, representing \$2.2 million of the \$8.2 million purchase price for Compliance Solutions.
+The Statement of Cash Flows for the six months ended November 30, 2006 does not include under the caption "cash flows from investing activities" the non-cash issuance of 65,170 shares of the Company's common stock, representing 50% of the \$3.0 million purchase price for the remaining 20% of the outstanding shares of Nordic Spring.

-The Statement of Cash Flows for the three months ended August 31, 2007 does not include under the caption "cash flows from financing activities" the non-cash cancellation of 10,000 shares of the Company's common stock that had been classified as treasury stock.
+The Statement of Cash Flows for the six months ended November 30, 2007 and 2006 does not include under the caption "cash flows from financing activities" the non-cash cancellation of 10,000 and 289,538 shares, respectively, of the Company's common stock that had been classified as treasury stock.
 In accordance with the amendment to the Company's 2004 Performance Incentive Plan that was approved by shareholders during the second quarter of fiscal 2007, the Company was no longer able to reissue these shares at a future date.